softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

 - What can I do to increase the detail of Pylint reports?
 - How can I reduce unwanted messages from Pylint?
-- How can I use static code analysis tools with VSCode?
+- How can I use static code analysis tools within VSCode?

 ::::::::::::::::::::::::::::::::::::::::::::::::